AloisSeckar/demos-nuxt/nuxt-stack/README.md

 ### Features
 - Nuxt application framework atop Vue.js
+- VueUse for utility functions
 - Tailwind CSS for styling
+- NuxtImage to optimize use of images
-- i18n for localization
+- nuxt/i18n for localization
 - Pinia for state management
 - Supabase for auth and DB services
 - FormKit for input forms
-- Fortawesome for providing FontAwesome icons
+- Icônes for providing SVG icons
-- VueUse for utility functions
 - ESLint for automatic code quality check

 ### How to use